More Than a Nursing Home

 - Non-invasive testing: techniques for accurate measurement of blood oxygen levels without having to draw blood each time

-- Speech and swallowing expertise: to evaluate each resident’s specific conditions in order to retrain their abilities to speak and swallow and provide devices to restore these functions to maximum level
+- Speech and swallowing expertise: to evaluate each resident’s specific conditions to retrain their abilities to speak and swallow and provide devices to restore these functions to the maximum level

 - Rehabilitative services: to encourage exercises that help residents use oxygen more efficiently

 - Therapeutic recreation specialists: to provide music that adds sensory stimulation

 Isabella’s Palliative Care program offers comfort and support to residents with serious or chronic illnesses.
 Our Palliative Care Team works with the resident and family to provide an individualized program to relieve pain and other debilitating symptoms.
 We aim to ensure that the resident experiences the highest possible quality of life — free of pain and discomfort.

 Isabella’s Palliative Care Team comprises doctors, nurse practitioners, nurses, social workers, nutritionists, rehabilitation and recreation therapists, and pastoral care professionals.
 Volunteers also play an important role in assisting with our Palliative Care efforts.
 Together, the Palliative Care Team works with each resident and their family to develop a plan of Care that is ideally suited to meet each resident’s needs.